Registration and Payment Policy

 Before attending any class, students must complete the required online registration during the time designated on the academic calendar for term registration.
 This includes a statement of the courses the student plans to attend, together with other information necessary for University records.
 No student registered in the graduate business school shall at the same time be registered in any other school or college, either at Fordham University or elsewhere, without the consent of the associate dean of graduate studies.

-Students will be liable for any accounts.
 Checks should be made payable to Fordham University.
-There will be a $20 handling charge if a check is returned from the bank for insufficient funds or for any other reason.
-Should this occur, the University may require settlement of any subsequent obligations with cash or a certified check.
+There will be a penalty and handling charge if a check is returned from the bank for insufficient funds or any other reason.
+Should this occur, the University may require settlement of any subsequent obligations with cash, wire transfer, or certified check.

 Rules Applicable to Course Auditing by Current Gabelli Students